Riverhac/Pwn-Write-ups/protostar/README.md

 (gdb) p &auth->auth
 (gdb) p service
 ```
-You will realise that service is allocated overlapping with auth.
-Calling service
+You will realise that `service` is allocated overlapping with `auth` expected memory space.
-twice, or with a long string would overwrite auth->auth giving it a positive value.
+Calling `service` with a long string would overwrite `auth->auth` giving it a positive value.